Arabian horse: Genetic disorders

 The Arabian Horse Association in the United States has created a foundation that supports research efforts to uncover the roots of genetic diseases.
 The organization F.O.A.L.
 (Fight Off Arabian Lethals) is a clearinghouse for information on these conditions.
 Additional information is available from the World Arabian Horse Association (WAHO).

-Recent trends in halter breeding have given rise to Arabian horses with extremely concave features, raising concerns that the trait is detrimental to the animal's welfare.
+Recent trends in breeding for halter showing have given rise to Arabian horses with extremely concave facial features, raising concerns that the trait is detrimental to the animal's welfare.
 Comparisons have been made to a similar trend with some dog breeds, where show judging awarding certain features has led to breeders seeking an ever more exaggerated form, with little concern as to the inherent function of the animal.
 Some veterinarians speculate that an extremely concave face is detrimental to a horse's breathing, but the issue has not been formally studied.

 Legends

 Arabian horses are the topic of many myths and legends.
 One origin story tells how Muhammad chose his foundation mares by a test of their courage and loyalty.
 While there are several variants on the tale, a common version states that after a long journey through the desert, Muhammad turned his herd of horses loose to race to an oasis for a desperately needed drink of water.
 Before the herd reached the water, Muhammad called for the horses to return to him.
 Only five mares responded.
 Because they faithfully returned to their master, though desperate with thirst, these mares became his favorites and were called Al Khamsa, meaning, the five.
 These mares became the legendary founders of the five "strains" of the Arabian horse.
 Although the Al Khamsa are generally considered fictional horses of legend, some breeders today claim the modern Bedouin Arabian actually descended from these mares.

 Another origin tale claims that King Solomon was given a pure Arabian-type mare named Safanad ("the pure") by the Queen of Sheba.
 A different version says that Solomon gave a stallion, Zad el-Raheb or Zad-el-Rakib ("Gift to the Rider"), to the Banu Azd people when they came to pay tribute to the king.
 This legendary stallion was said to be faster than the zebra and the gazelle, and every hunt with him was successful, thus when he was put to stud, he became a founding sire of legend.